 There are two main strands in his Grand Strategy.

 The first is that he sees Europe as an inseparable apart of a Western whole which underpins US leadership.
 He postulates that the US should act as “promoter and guarantor” of a renewed “Larger West” by drawing Russia and Turkey into the EU through gradual democratization and eventual conformity with Western norms.
-(My own thought: Perhaps paving the way for Russia to join the WTO would be part of this trajectory?).
+(My own thought: Perhaps facilitating Russia'ss ascension to WTO membership on 22 August 2012 would be part of this trajectory).
 At the same time, rather than downplaying Europe, he emphasizes the importance of deepening the unification of the European Union through fostering close cooperation among the key players of France, Germany, and the United Kingdom.

 The second, and inter-related, strand is the “Complex East”, where the U.S. best interest would be served by acting as “regional balancer”, “replicating the role played by the United Kingdom in intra European politics during the nineteenth and early twentieth centuries.”